 It may look a little different from what you imagined, but the performance and build quality are on point.

 So, if you want to know what the best gaming PC under $1200 currently looks like, check out the full guide below.

-Top Gaming PC Under $1200 For 2019
+Top Gaming PC Build Under $1200 For 2024

 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.

-Its raw gaming performance of this PC is immense, to say the least, and it’s easily able to deliver even a 60FPS experience with only some of the graphics settings turned down a bit.
-At ultra presets you should be getting an average of around 45FPS in most games, and this number will not dip below 30FPS even in the most demanding AAA titles.
+Its raw gaming performance is immense.
+This PC is easily able to deliver a 60FPS experience with only some of the graphics settings slightly turned down.
+At ultra presets, you should be getting an average of around 50FPS in most games, and this number will not dip below 30FPS even in the most demanding AAA titles.